How far would you go to reach your dreams and success?

 - Inconsistent resume

-- Different names used by the applicant, for example having a different name on the license and transcript
+- Different names are used by the applicant, for example having a different name on the license and transcript

 - Providing a copy only instead of the original copy of the document